 ASAM provides a platform with minimum overhead to efficiently develop useful standards.

 The ASAM Membership is the very heart of the ASAM Organization.
 The Membership is called upon to democratically vote on the future direction of the organization.
 These votes take place at the ASAM General Assembly which is convened at minimum once a year.
+Members

 The ASAM Board of Directors is responsible for defining the strategy and future direction of ASAM.
 The Board is the highest escalation level in the business operations of ASAM.
+ASAM Board

 The central coordination and support role comes from the ASAM Office in Europe.
-The office organizes the General Assembly, Board- and ASAM in PersonTSC-meetings, executes their decisions, and carries out all administrative tasks of a membership organization.
-The office actively supports members to bring in new ideas for standardization and help through the process from proposal to release.
-To support its active project groups, the office maintains an IT and communication infrastructure, provides budgets, finds suitable service providers, and carries out worldwide marketing and distribution for the standards.
-In 2015, ASAM has opened a regional office in Japan to provide the same level of support there than in Europe.
+The office organizes the General Assembly, Board- and TSC-meetings, executes their decisions, and carries out all administrative tasks of a membership organization.
+It is supported by offices in Chemnitz (Germany) and Tokyo (Japan).
+The ASAM team actively supports members to bring in new ideas for standardization and help through the process from proposal to release.
+To support its active project groups, ASAM maintains an IT and communication infrastructure, provides budgets, finds suitable service providers, and carries out worldwide marketing and distribution for the standards.
+ASAM in Person